RedditIsAWeenie/AIDM/README.md

 ### Troubleshooting & Psychosis

-AI faces a "Stochastic Paradox": it is flexible but brittle.
-When its context window fills up, it may suffer "AI Psychosis"—forgetting rules or retconning reality.
+When the AI's short term memory (context window) fills up, it will make space by summarizing what it knows and thowing the rest out.
+This may cause it to suffer "AI Psychosis" -— forgetting rules or retconning reality.

 1. **The "Plot Armor" Bug:** If the game becomes suspiciously easy, **re-upload `fair_dice.md`**.
 The AI has likely "hallucinated" a dice-rolling facility and abandoned the fair table.